 When a Scout assumes a position of responsibility, something related to the desired results must happen.

-It is best when a Scout’s leaders provide him position descriptions, and then direction, coaching, and support.
+It is best when a Scout's leaders provide him position descriptions, and then direction, coaching, and support.
 Where this occurs, and is done well, the young man will likely succeed.
-When this support, for whatever reason, is unavailable or otherwise not provided—or when there are no clearly established expectations—then an adult leader or the Scout, or both, should work out the responsibilities to fulfill.
-In doing so, neither the position’s purpose nor degree of difficulty may be altered significantly or diminished.
-BSA literature provides the basis for this effort: the Scoutmaster Handbook, No. 33009, (“The Boy-Led Troop”); the Patrol Leader Handbook, No. 32502 (“Your Patrol and Your Troop”); the Varsity Scout Guidebook, No. 34827 (in explanations of team organization); the Venturing Leader Manual, No. 34655 (“Leadership in the Crew”); and the Sea Scout Manual, No. 33239 (“Officers’ Responsibilities”).
+When this support, for whatever reason, is unavailable or otherwise not provided - or when there are no clearly established expectations - then an adult leader or the Scout, or both, should work out the responsibilities to fulfill.
+In doing so, neither the position's purpose nor degree of difficulty may be altered significantly or diminished.
+Consult the current BSA literature published for leaders in Boy Scouting, Varsity Scouting, Venturing, or Sea Scouts for guidelines on the responsibilities that might be fulfilled in the various positions of responsibility.

 Under the above scenario, if it is left to the Scout to determine what should be done, and he makes a reasonable effort to perform accordingly for the time specified, then he fulfills this requirement.
 Even if his results are not necessarily what the unit leader, members of a board of review, or others involved may want to see, he must not be held to unestablished expectations.

-leadership may work toward a constructive result by asking him what he
+may work toward a constructive result by asking him what he thinks he should

 Only in rare cases - if ever - should troop leaders inform a Scout that time, once served, will not count.

 If a Scout believes he has performed his duties satisfactorily, but his leaders disagree, then the possibility that expectations are unreasonable or were not clearly conveyed to the youth should be considered.
-If after discussions between the Scout and his leaders—and perhaps including his parents or guardians—he believes he is being held to unreasonable expectations, then upon completing the remaining requirements, he must be granted a board of review.
-If he is an Eagle candidate, then he may request a board of review under disputed circumstances (see “Initiating Eagle Scout Board of Review Under Disputed Circumstances,” 126.96.36.199).
+If after discussions between the Scout and his leaders - and perhaps including his parents or guardians - he believes he is being held to unreasonable expectations, then upon completing the remaining requirements, he must be granted a board of review.
+If he is an Eagle candidate, then he may request a board of review under disputed circumstances (see "Initiating Eagle Scout Board of Review Under Disputed Circumstances," 184.108.40.206).

 Many suggest this requirement should call for a position of "leadership" rather than simply of "responsibility."
 Taking and accepting responsibility, however, is a key foundation for leadership.
 One cannot lead effectively without it.
 The requirement as written recognizes the different personalities, talents, and skill sets in all of us.
 Some seem destined to be "the leader of the group."
 Others provide quality support and strong examples behind the scenes.
 Without the latter, the leaders in charge have little chance for success.
 Thus, the work of the supporters becomes part of the overall leadership effort.

-The unit leader (Scoutmaster) conference, regardless of the rank or program, is conducted according to the guidelines in the Scoutmaster Handbook, No. 33009.
-Note that a Scout must participate or take part in one; it is not a “test.”
-Requirements do not say he must “pass” a conference.
+The unit leader (Scoutmaster) conference, regardless of the rank or program, is conducted according to the guidelines in the Troop Leader Guidebook, No. 33009. (volume 1).
+Note that a Scout must participate or take part in one; it is not a "test."
+Requirements do not say he must "pass" a conference.
 While it makes sense to hold one after other requirements for a rank are met, it is not required that it be the last step before the board of review.
-This is an important consideration for Scouts on a tight schedule to meet the requirements before age 18.
+This is an important consideration for Scouts on a tight schedule to meet requirements before age 18.
 Last-minute work can sometimes make it impossible to fit the conference in before then, so scheduling it earlier can avoid unnecessary extension requests.